How to fix iPhone not locking and sleeping automatically

 Raise to Wake lights up your iPhone screen when you lift your iPhone.
 And with Tap to Wake, your iPhone display turns on just by a single tap/touch.
 Both these settings are enabled by default.

 As a result, you might think your iPhone isn’t locking and turning off the display, but that’s not the case.
-Your iPhone is auto-locking.
-It just wakes the screen when you lift your iPhone, fiddle with it, or even touch the display.
-If you like, you can turn these off:
+Your iPhone is auto-locking; it just wakes the screen when you lift your iPhone, fiddle with it, or even touch the display.
+If you like, you can turn both off.

 Try quitting video apps like TV and VLC

-Were you watching a video on your iPhone but now you aren’t?
-Due to iOS glitches, your iPhone may stay awake even after you’re no longer inside the video app.
+Because of iOS glitches, your iPhone may stay awake even after you’re no longer inside the video app.
 To fix this, force quit the video app from the App Switcher.
-To do that, swipe up from the bottom of your screen or double press the Home button.
-Next, drag the video app card all the way up to close it.

 Quit video app on iPhone